jreisinger/notes/content/posts/kubernetes.md

 * atomic unit of work in Kubernetes cluster
 * Pod = one or more containers working together symbiotically
 * all containers in a Pod always land on the same machine
-* each container runs its own cgroup but they share network, UTS (hostname) and IP namespaces
+* each container runs its own cgroup but they *share* network, hostname and filesystem
+* like a logical host
 * if you want to persist data across multiple instances of a Pod, you need to use `PersistentVolumes`

 Pod *manifest* - just a text-file representation of the Kubernetes API object: